 One of the lease agreements requires the Organization to obtain a letter of credit that can be used in the event the Organization cannot pay the required lease payments.
 On March 2, 2015, a third-party nonprofit corporation entered into a letter of credit reimbursement agreement for the Organization to meet this requirement.
-The outstanding amount on the letter of credit as of June 30, 2017 and 2016 is \$-0-.
+There were no outstanding amounts on the letter of credit as of June 30, 2018 and 2017.